OlavWolfiken/BetterDiscord/README.md

 1. WIP

 ### Snippets
-1. Copy the contents of the file provided
+1. Copy the contents of the gist file provided
 2. Open your Discord app and press `CTRL + ,` to go to the User Settings, then go to BetterDiscord tab of the Settings
 3. Open the Custom CSS **dropdown** to make sure that the Custom CSS **switch** is turned on
 4. Go to the Custom CSS **tab** of the Settings (here make sure the old versions are removed) and paste the copied snippet at the bottom of the pop-up